Orange Upside-Down Cake

 For the orange topping

-- Once that mixture is creamy, add in vanilla, lemon and butter extracts.
+2. Once that mixture is creamy, add in vanilla, coconut and butter extracts.

-- Mix together all of the dry ingredients.
+3. Mix together all of the dry ingredients, except the coconut flakes.

-- Fold the dry mixture into the wet mixture gently and stir until just blended.
+4. Fold the dry mixture into the wet mixture gently and stir until just blended.
+Add the coconut flakes and stir until just blended.

-- Preheat your oven to 350 Fahrenheit.
-Follow the directions below, adding the caramel, lemons oranges to the pan before baking for 30 minutes, or until a toothpick comes out clean.
+5. Preheat your oven to 350 Fahrenheit.
+Follow the directions below, adding the caramel and oranges to the pan before baking for 30 minutes, or until a toothpick comes out clean.

 For the caramel